 Dry eye syndrome can be treated when caught early.

 Another eye condition to which dachshunds are susceptible is dry eye syndrome.
 This condition typically presents with mucus being discharged from the dog’s eyes and scratching of the eyes.
-The veterinary term for this condition is keratoconjunctivitis sicca, which refers to the dog’s level of tear production being decreased.
-This condition can lead to another one called pigmentary keratitis and even, left untreated, to blindness.
+The veterinary term for this condition is keratoconjunctivitis sicca, which refers to decreased tear production.
+This condition can lead to pigmentary keratitis and even blindness if left untreated.

 10. Progressive Retinal Atrophy